Greinke throws 8 solid innings, Astros beat Padres 7-4

 TRAINER’S ROOM

 Astros: RHP Bryan Abreu was placed on the 10-day injured list with a left calf strain.
-RHP Enoli Paredes was recalled from Triple-A Sugar Land. … DH Yordan Alvarez missed a fourth straight game with a sore right wrist. … RHP Lance McCullers Jr. (right shoulder soreness) threw and felt well, manager Dusty Baker said, adding that he could throw a bullpen this week.
+RHP Enoli Paredes was recalled from Triple-A Sugar Land. … DH Yordan Alvarez missed a fourth straight game with a sore right wrist. … RHP Lance McCullers Jr. (right shoulder soreness) threw and felt well, Baker said, adding that he could throw a bullpen this week.

 BROKEN BAT